syrop/syrop.github.io/_posts/2019-04-01-asynctask-inside-viewmodel.markdown

 ## The previous article

-You may not understand the present article unless you have read the [previous one][previous] in which I discuss why I decided to discuss `AsyncTask` in the first place.
+You might not understand the present article unless you have read the [previous one][previous] in which I discuss why I decided to discuss `AsyncTask` in the first place.

 ## The ViewModel